WiFi Connected But No Internet? Fix It Easily

 Disconnect unused devices.

-One device downloading large files can slow internet for everyone.
+On the other hand, if one device is downloading big files, that can slow the internet for everyone.

 Use Latest Router Firmware